Degenerative joint disease/Osteoarthritis

 - Certain occupations –If your job includes tasks that place repetitive stress on a particular joint, that joint may eventually develop osteoarthritis.

 - Genetics –Some people inherit a tendency to develop osteoarthritis.

 - Bone deformities –Some people are born with malformed joints or defective cartilage, which can increase the risk of osteoarthritis.

-Currently, the process underlying osteoarthritis cannot be reversed, but symptoms can usually be effectively managed with lifestyle changes, physical and other therapies, medications, and surgery.
+Currently, the process underlying osteoarthritis cannot be reversed.
+However, symptoms can usually be effectively managed with lifestyle changes, physical and other therapies, medications, and surgery.
 Exercising and achieving a healthy weight are generally the most important ways to treat osteoarthritis.

 You may want to consider procedures such as:

 - Cortisone injections –Injections may relieve pain in your joint.
 During this procedure your doctor numbs the area around your joint, then places a needle into the space within your joint and injects medication.
-The number of cortisone injections you can receive each year is generally limited to three or four injections, because the medication can worsen joint damage over time.
+The number of cortisone injections you can receive each year is generally limited to three or four injections.
+This is because the medication can worsen joint damage over time.

 - Lubrication injections –Injections of hyaluronic acid may reduce pain by providing some cushioning in your knee, though some research suggests these injections offer no more relief than a placebo.
 Hyaluronic acid is similar to a component normally found in your joint fluid.

 - Realigning bones –If osteoarthritis has damaged one side of your knee more than the other, an osteotomy might be helpful.
 In a knee osteotomy, a surgeon cuts across the bone either above or below the knee, and then removes or adds a wedge of bone.
 This shifts your body weight away from the worn-out part of your knee.